 Trip costs that are not covered (and students will have to pay for):

 - your own transport to and from London Heathrow airport

 - dinners and costs associated with free time (eg entrance fees)

 During the trip

 The purpose of the trip is to enhance your employability and develop skills that will help you after graduation.
-You’ll visit with a number of leading alumni and diverse organisations in Mumbai and have a chance to reflect on your experience.
+You’ll visit with a number of leading, diverse alumni and partner organisations in Mumbai and have a chance to reflect on your experience.
 A full itinerary and list of companies you’ll visit will be provided closer to the trip.
 Please be prepared to research the organisations so you can make the most of your time.

-Your trip will also include activities to enhance your understanding and cultural knowledge of Mumbai.
+Your trip will also include activities to enhance your understanding of social issues in Mumbai.
 Visits may include: